LLNL/merlin/docs/source/faq.rst

 What is ``LAUNCHER``?
 ~~~~~~~~~~~~~~~~~~~~~
 ``$LAUNCHER`` is a reserved word that may be used in a step command.
-It serves as an abstraction to launch a job with parellel schedulers like :ref:`slurm`, :ref:`lsf`, and :ref:`flux`.
+It serves as an abstraction to launch a job with parallel schedulers like :ref:`slurm`, :ref:`lsf`, and :ref:`flux`.

 How do I use ``LAUNCHER``?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~